microsoft/FLAML/flaml/tune/README.md

 - Suggestion about using larger search space in BlendSearch:
 In hyperparameter optimization, a larger search space is desirable because it is more likely to include the optimal configuration (or one of the optimal configurations) in hindsight.
-However the performance (especially anytime performance) of most the existing HPO methods, for exmaple Bayesian Optimization, is sensitive to search space when the problem is cost-related.
-Thus small search spaces are commonly used in practice.
-BlendSearch combines the benefits of local search and global, which enables a smart (economical) way of deciding where to explore in the search space even though it is unnecessarily large.
-This allows users to use a larger search space in BlendSearch.
+However the performance (especially anytime performance) of most existing HPO methods is undesirable if the cost of the configurations in the search space has a large variation.
+Thus small search spaces (with relatively homogeneous cost) are often used in practice for these methods.
+BlendSearch combines the benefits of local search and global search, which enables a smart (economical) way of deciding where to explore in the search space even though it is larger than what is previously used.
+This allows users to specify a larger search space in BlendSearch, which is often easier and safer than narrowing down the search space judiciously.

 For more technical details, please check our papers.